webify360/wp-core/README.md

-# wp-core-frame
+# WPDevCore Framework

-WPCoreFrame is a WordPress plugin development framework that helps naturally write cleaner, more maintainable code with the idea of "convention over configurations".
+The framework repository of WPDevCore contains the core classes.